Audio signal: Parameters

 Audio signals may be characterized by parameters such as their bandwidth, nominal level, power level in decibels (dB), and voltage level.
 The relationship between power and voltage is determined by the impedance of the signal path.
 Signal paths may be single-ended or balanced.

 Audio signals have somewhat standardized levels depending on the application.
 Outputs of professional mixing consoles are most commonly at line level.
 Consumer audio equipment will also output at a lower line level.
-Microphones generally output at an even lower level, commonly referred to as mic level.
+Microphones generally output at an even lower level, known as mic level.

 Digital equivalent

 The digital form of an audio signal is used in audio plug-ins and digital audio workstation (DAW) software.
 The digital information passing through the DAW (i.e. from an audio track through a plug-in and out a hardware output) is an audio signal.

 A digital audio signal can be sent over optical fiber, coaxial and twisted pair cable.
 A line code and potentially a communication protocol are applied to render a digital signal for a transmission medium.
 Digital audio transports include ADAT, TDIF, TOSLINK, S/PDIF, AES3, MADI, audio over Ethernet and audio over IP.